Develop your management skills to a higher level

 - Ensuring the contract is long enough to enable the apprentice to successfully complete their apprenticeship including at least 20% as time off for training.

-- Committing to the requirements of the Team Leader Assessment Plan’s on and off-the-job training, on-programme and end programme assessment requirements.
+- Committing to the requirements of the Operations/Departmental Manager Assessment Plan’s on and off-the-job training, on-programme and end programme assessment requirements.

 - Enabling your apprentice to combine learning in the workplace (on the job) with structured and Course room based (off- the-job) outside the workplace at a Skills & Learning Centre.